Are you looking for a Sewing Machine for Beginners?

+The first thing you can consider when looking for a sewing machine for making a purse is, what level of sewing are you looking at.
 Is it for fun or are you starting a business?
-If it’s for just the casual purse making venture then you may want to purchase a good home sewing machine.
-If your sewing pursuits are more on the profit making side, an industrial machine is highly recommended.
-Please note that while I use a Pfaff, it is not this model.
-You will need to do your own research to determine which machine (brand) is to your liking.
+If it’s for just the casual purse making venture then you may want to purchase a good domestic machine.
+If your sewing pursuits are more on the profit-making side, an industrial machine is highly recommended even if it’s a portable industrial like the one above.

-Your First Sewing Machine
+Considering Your First Sewing Machine

 If this is your first sewing machine don’t be timid about choosing one with power.
-In any event you would want to have a machine that has power to sew a variety of fabrics.
+After a week of sewing, you will regret buying a powerless machine just because it was inexpensive.
+In any event, you would want to have a machine that has the power to sew various grades of fabric.
 Home machines vary greatly in this.
 The less expensive models are generally a little low on power so they sew very s-l-o-w-l-y.

 What Kind of Sewing Machine Will You Need?

 While you can sew a bag with a flatbed machine (especially totes and clutch purses), a cylinder arm machine allows you to get into places a flatbed dare not venture.
 You may also want to consider a machine with a walking foot.
 This is especially handy for sewing painted fabrics as it easily rides over the lumps and bumps without any problem.

 What is important is the ability for your machine to have:

 - A walking foot (depending on the type of bags you are sewing)